SCHOOL NUTRITION EQUITY

 Universal Free Meals

-- Take a Fresh Look at Community Eligibility for the 2021-2022 School Year – Food Research and Action Center – Find out how the Community Eligibility Provision (CEP) could be used to serve meals to all students for free.
+- Community Eligibility Resources – Food Research and Action Center – Find up-to-date resources to explore how the Community Eligibility Provision (CEP) could be used to serve meals to all students for free.